Is Turin Worth Visiting? Unveiling the Magic of Turin

 Turin is home to two of the most impressive Baroque structures designed by architect Filippo Juvarra.

 The crown jewel of Turin is the towering Mole Antonelliana, an iconic structure featured on the Italian two-cent euro coin.
-This was originally a synagogue, but it’s now home to the city’s Museum of Cinema.
+This was originally a synagogue but is now home to the city’s Museum of Cinema.

 Nearby, you’ll find the Basilica of Superga.
 This hilltop Basilica is one of Turin’s most popular attractions, and it’s easy to see why.
 You can enjoy panoramic views of Turin and the surrounding countryside.